-- You have virtually unlimited earning potential with ability to grow a client base through recurring revenue you create each year.
+- Unlimited earning potential with ability to grow a client base through recurring revenue you create each year.

-- You will enjoy a flexible work schedule.
+- Flexible work schedule.
 This will allow you to plan and schedule meetings in such a way that you have much more control over your personal calendar.
 And once established, you may work a lot less than 40 hours a week.

-- You have control over your practice.
+- Control over your practice.
 If you want to work longer hours, you have the chance for a bigger payoff.

 - The growth rate for financial advisors is much higher than the outlook for the average job through 2024.
 The financial advisor field has a projected growth rate of 15% from 2016-2024.

 - You can be creative, flexible and targeted in your work efforts.
-Financial advisors can zero in on certain segments or specialized earners when building their client base.
-Some may focus on serving the Baby Boomer generation, others cater exclusively to Millennials and so forth.
+Financial advisors can zero in on specific segments or specialized earners when building their client base.
+Some may focus on serving the baby boomer generation, others market to millennials and so forth.
 Advisors can also decide to specialize in a particular type of type of client, such as doctors, lawyers, or entrepreneurs.

 - A less common but equally rewarding aspect is that financial advisors can help overwhelmed clients make sense of their futures by educating and guiding them appropriate financial and insurance vehicles.

 - You work in a high stress environment more often than not.